 This is completely optional.
 Most destination weddings in Punta Cana have a seating chart to show guests where and whom should they sit with.
 If you don’t feel like telling your guests what to do, some funny signs like “We found each other, you have to find a seat” or “Pick a seat on either side, you’re loved by both, the Groom and the Bride” will do the trick.

-When deciding about the reception arrangements, you should know that not every bride and groom have their own sweetheart table.
+When deciding on the reception arrangements, you should know that not every bride and groom have their own sweetheart table.
 Some of them decide to sit with their bridal party on a different table, while others plan to sit next to their closer families at a round table like everybody else.
 This is completely optional and you should feel comfortable with your decision.
 After all, it’s your day.

 1 Month before your Wedding in Punta Cana